emmamarichal/googlefonts.github.io/gf-guide/qa.md

 - **Vendor Specific.** Requirements that are not useful for everyone but something that is a specific vendor need.

 - **Google Fonts Profile** is currently the largest one, which includes also the checks from the Open Type, Universal, and other vendor-specific checks (such Adobe).

     To onboard fonts to Google Fonts they must pass the checks of this profile.
-Sometimes users consider a reported fail inapropriate, but remember that a FAIL for the googlefonts profile may be only specific to Google Fonts API, not all environments.
+Sometimes users consider a reported fail inappropriate, but remember that a FAIL for the googlefonts profile may be only specific to Google Fonts API, not all environments.

     The command to run this profiles is: